 While most of us use our clothes dryers at least once a week, we rarely think about their potential to start a fire.
 According to a recent U.S. Consumer Product Safety Commission Residential Fire Loss Report, there are more than 5,100 clothes dryer fires annually.
-While faulty appliances are sometimes to blame, improper venting is the number one cause of dryer fires.
+Although faulty appliances are sometimes to blame, improper venting is the number one cause of dryer fires.
 Dryer lint often acts as an accelerant, increasing the fire damage and smoke damage caused by a dryer fire.
 We look at the causes of dryer fires, common warning signs, and what do if you have a dryer fire.

 How Your Dryer Dries Clothes